Harnessing Unrecognizable Faces for Improving Face Recognition: Face recognizability in face recognition

 The query has a positive match when the maximal similarity score to any of the gallery images is above the threshold $\tau$.
 With ERS, the decision function becomes

-We predict no positive match when the query image's recognizability is below the threshold $\gamma$.
-If there is no guarantee that the gallery images are mostly recognizable images, similar to Eq.~\ref{eq:verification_w_ers}, ERS threshold could be applied to both the gallery and the query.
+Again, when $e_i$ is lower than $\gamma$, it becomes an unsure case, we predict there is no positive match.
+If there is no guarantee that the gallery images are mostly recognizable, ERS could be applied to reject retrieved gallery images below $\gamma$.